 Date enacted or revised:

-Domestic Students in Nursing, Radiologic Sciences, and Clinical Laboratory Sciences, and other Health-Related Fields
+Domestic Students in Nursing, Radiologic Sciences, Medical Laboratory Science, and other Health-Related Fields

 Addendum for International Students and McNeese Students Studying Abroad

-International students studying at McNeese, and McNeese students (both domestic and international) participating in study abroad programs for academic and/or enrichment purposes through McNeese or a partnering institution, may be required to purchase and/or provide proof of insurance coverage for sickness, injury, travel, and related concerns.
-Students should contact the Office of International Student Programs for additional guidance and assistance with insurance and related requirements associated with international student status and study abroad programs.
+International students studying at McNeese and McNeese students (both domestic and international) participating in study abroad programs for academic and/or enrichment purposes through ISEP may be required to purchase and/or provide proof of insurance coverage for sickness, injury, travel, and related concerns.
+Students should contact the Office of International Programs for additional guidance and assistance with insurance and related requirements associated with international student status and study abroad programs.

-This policy is communicated through the University Policy Page, Academic Advisory Council, Administrative Advisory Council, the University Listserv, and the Student Listserv.
+This policy is distributed via Academic Advisory Council, Administrative Advisory Council, Campus Digest, and the University Policy page.